 For the Lost Mine Trial, follow Reservoir Road .9 miles to take a right onto Water Farm Road.
 The trial-head can be found .3 miles up on the right.

-Pinnacle Picnic Pavilion Renovation This spring the small wooden building near the top of the Pinnacle sledding hill was restored and repurposed into a community picnic pavilion.
+Pinnacle Picnic Pavilion Renovation The small wooden building near the top of the Pinnacle sledding hill was restored and repurposed into a community picnic pavilion.
 The original structure, built in 1972, was used as a warming hut for skiers and to house the motor that operated the ski tow rope.
 Situated within the Chester Disc Golf Course, the pavilion now includes two picnic tables and features a great view of Chester and the surrounding valley.
 The building renovation was made possible through a Recreation Facilities grant the Town received from the Vermont Department of Buildings and General Services.
 The community is encouraged to make the short hike up the hill and check out this great new Town asset – the view alone is worth the trip.